 One of the most common causes of the issue is overdeveloped jaw muscles.
 This can be the results of teeth clenching or teeth grinding while awake or while asleep.
 This constant strain essentially works out your jaw muscles and causes them to grow larger, upsetting the overall proportions of the face.
 Some patients may also have naturally large or bulky jaw muscles.

-Botox can be used to relax the muscles in the jaw for an extend period of time, which will help to reduce their size and restore the softer contours of your jaw.
+Botox can be used to relax the muscles in the jaw for an extended period of time, which will help to reduce their size and restore the softer contours of your jaw.
 The treatment can also be used on patients with facial asymmetry in the jaw area as a way to bring balance to their appearance.

 The location for your Botox injections will be precisely plotted based on the information gathered from a thorough examination of your jaw and jaw muscles.
 The amount of Botox used will also be determined by the extent of the issue and your desired results for the treatment.